Albert-Gao/blog/source/_posts/dependency-injection-on-android-with-dagger-android-and-kotlin.md

 <!--more-->

 If you don't know what dagger is as well as dependency injection, and the some basic dagger terms like `module`, `component` seem secret to you.
 I strongly suggest you to read my other [blog](http://www.albertgao.xyz/2018/04/17/dependency-injection-on-android-using-dagger-and-kotlin-in-minutes/) first, which is an implementation with plain dagger.
-Because that is more easy to understand and just take you minutes.
+Because that is easier to understand and just take you minutes.
 Then you can come back and see this blog for a more Android approach and to see which pattern you like most.

 ## 1. The big picture

 When Google writes `dagger-android`, they want to reduce the boilerplate code you need to write with plain `dagger`.
 So they introduce some new abstraction.
 And it's very easy to get lost here.
 So I think it might be better that we review this base pattern first.
 As I said in the previous blog.
-In order to do DI, you need to prepare these initialization of dependencies somewhere therefor you can use them later.
+In order to do DI, you need to prepare these initialization of dependencies somewhere before you can use them.
 So here, in dagger's terms:

 - You declare how to generate these dependencies in `@Module`.
 - You use `@Component` to connect the dependencies with their consumers.
 - Then inside the consumer class.
-You `@inject` these dependencies. `dagger` gonna create the instances for from the `@Module`
+You `@inject` these dependencies. `dagger` gonna create the instances from the `@Module`

 ## 2. Add dependencies